gusaiani/security-analysis-graham-dodd/chapter-33.md

 ### Misleading Artifices in the Income Account.
 Earnings of Subsidiaries

-**Flagrant Example of Padded Income Account.** On comparatively rare occasions, managements resort to padding their income account by including items in earnings that have no real existence.
+**Flagrant Example of Padded Income Account.** In comparatively rare occasions, managements resort to padding their income account by including items in earnings that have no real existence.
 Perhaps the most flagrant instance of this kind that has come to our knowledge occurred in the 1929—1930 reports of Park and Tilford, Inc., an enterprise with shares listed on the New York Stock Exchange.
 For these years the company reported net income as follows:

 ```
 1929—$1,001,130 = $4.72 per share.